allenh1/KedighCash/README.md

 Export Types:
 ============
-There are two types of export: tab delineated by serial number, and tab delineated by owner (has their name, class period and balance).
+There are two types of export:
+- tab delineated by serial number
+- tab delineated by owner (has their name, class period and balance).

 Supported Operating Systems:
 ============================
 - Ubuntu Linux (any linux with a Qt compiler)
+  - qmake
+  - make
 - Windows XP, Windows 7
+  - Run the installer